-Railroads were built for this
+Railroads were built for this.

 Union Pacific’s service to Dow Chemicals highlights freight rail’s capabilities.
 “Without regular, consistent rail service, we would not be able to meet this paramount need,” said Dow North American Rail Service Leader Mike Gebo.
 Dow produces chemicals that are used to make disinfectants and personal protective equipment essential to the global fight against the novel coronavirus.
 Union Pacific hauls these chemicals safely to their manufacturing home.

-Rail employees are staying safe and healthy
+Rail employees are staying safe and healthy.

-Critical supplies are getting to hotspots
+Critical supplies are getting to hotspots.

 Whether its getting protective gear to frontline hospital staff or food to grocery stores, freight railroads continue to swiftly respond as COVID-19 creates new areas of need throughout the country.

-One example is how key manufacturers are turning to Canadian Pacific (CP) to help with spiking demand for essential supplies.
+One example is how key manufacturers turned to Canadian Pacific (CP) to help with spiking demand for essential supplies.
 “Shipping demand is strong for food and essential products, grain and fertilizers,” the company recently said.
 “The 13,000-strong CP family is working diligently to keep our customers’ supply chains moving effectively and efficiently.”

-The vast rail network makes stay-at-home orders possible
+The vast rail network makes stay-at-home orders possible.

+Freight railroads help people stay at home by moving the goods we all rely on every day.
 To ensure that freight transportation is ready for where it is needed most, Norfolk Southern surveyed shipping customers as the pandemic began to better understand how COVID-19 and shelter-in-place orders might impact transportation requirements.
 The company then integrated that feedback into updated transportation plans.

-Your quarantine comforts started on a train
+Your quarantine comforts started on a train.

 Whether it’s peanut butter for your child’s hundredth PB&J, a comfier chair for your makeshift office or more disinfectant wipes, freight railroads are moving what helps keep you safe — and sane — as you stay at home to help stop the spread of COVID-19.

-Freight rail will help revive the economy
+Freight rail will help revive the economy.

 Kansas City Southern also recognizes the impact railroads have on the overall economy, noting that railroads “play a very important role in keeping supply chains flowing and keeping people in jobs.
 Our purpose, among other things, is to make a meaningful contribution to the economic growth and prosperity of the nations and communities we serve.”

-Railroaders take pride in moving America forward
+Railroaders take pride in moving America forward.

 Now more than ever, rail workers are proud of the work they do to serve the businesses and communities that rely on freight rail.
 Hear from just seven of these resilient employees about what being a railroader means to them.